CyGei/Blogdown/content/authors/admin/_index.md

 title: Cy Geismar
 ---

 My PhD aims at developing software and methods for the Bayesian inference of transmission trees (who infected whom).
+Using genetic and epidemiological data, the [outbreaker2](http://www.repidemicsconsortium.org/outbreaker2/) package reconstructs transmission trees.
+I'll try to improve the accuracy of the outbreaker2 model and make it relevant for diverse outbreak settings *i.e.* nosocomial outbreaks.
+I aim to develop additional likelihood components to the model and additional functionalities to visualise, process and analyse outbreak data.